andrewchambers/bupstash/doc/man/bupstash-authors.7.md

 ### About

-Andrew is an an experienced programmer with a masters degree in computer systems engineering from the university of Auckland in New Zealand.
+Andrew is an an experienced programmer with a masters degree in computer systems engineering from the University of Auckland in New Zealand.
 He is the creator and primary author of bupstash and bupstash.io.

 ### Contact